Engineered Wood vs Hardwood Graphic

 The Final Word on Wood Floors?

 There’s a lot to know when it comes to flooring.
-Working with a builder like Bluestone can make the decision easier.
+Working with a builder like Bluestone Construction can make the decision easier.
 We’ve been in the home building business for decades and are proud to have a team that is extremely knowledgeable.
 Whether it’s engineered wood versus hardwood flooring or any other decision, we’re happy to share what we know to ensure our clients can make well-informed choices they feel good about for years to come.